Cosmo-Tech/cosmotech-api-java-client/docs/OrganizationApi.md

     OrganizationApi apiInstance = new OrganizationApi(defaultClient);
     String organizationId = "organizationId_example"; // String | the Organization identifier
-    Organization organization = new Organization(); // Organization | the new Organization details try {
+    Organization organization = new Organization(); // Organization | the new Organization details.
+This endpoint can't be used to update security try {
       Organization result = apiInstance.updateOrganization(organizationId, organization);
       System.out.println(result);